WDIDavidKim/js-oop-flowers/README.md

 ###Quick Challenge
 <!--- Make a copy of `data.js` and rename it to `enhancedData.js`-->
 - Make a copy of the cohort data
-- Add some more properties that logically fit into an object describing our class (address, floor number, and a list of instructors).
+- Add one more property that logically fits into an object describing our class (address, floor number, or a list of instructors).
 - Try to access your new data properties from the console to make sure they work.

 If everything worked out, you should have a fully functioning data object, only now with even MORE properties with us to play with!